aai-institute/beyond-jupyter/refactoring-journey/step04-sensai/README.md

 sensAI will log every important step by default, so we won't actually have to write many log statements ourselves.
 We opted to add but a single log statement to the `Dataset` class.
-We want to log all of the DataSet's parameter
+We want to log all the relevant parameters, and we have used sensAI's `ToStringMixin` to facilitate this.

 To enable logging, we could simply register a log handler via Python's `logging` package, but we have opted to use `sensai.util.logging` as an extended replacement